 SUMMIT is a postdoc-led conference at the Grafton Campus of the University of Auckland!
 Our main purpose is to recognise and encourage research collaboration in health and related fields.
 SUMMIT promotes research activity and excellence in presentation skills amongst postdocs affiliated with the Faculty of the Medical and Health Sciences (FMHS), the Liggins Institute and/or Auckland Bioengineering Institute (ABI).
 It’s an excellent opportunity for networking among the research community!

-This year, we are thrilled to feature our keynote presentation by Dr. Ashley Bloomfield.
+This year, we are thrilled to feature our keynote presentations by Dr Sarah-Jane Guild (Senior Research Fellow, FMHS) and the one and only Dr. Ashley Bloomfield (Director-General of Health).

 When: Thursday 8th July